qwx9/strangepg/README.md

 - Edges are ugly and are 1 pixel-wide lines, making them difficult to select.
 - Self-edges aren't drawn well.
 An `a+a+` edge will appear as a line inside the node, and a `a+a-` edge will be a dot at the end of the node (in read direction).
+- OpenGL ES: mouse picking code doesn't work and crashes with an assertion failure;
+not sure what and how to fix.

 Less major bugs:
 - strawk could still use less memory and be faster; its language is very limited;